MultiSafepay/docs/content/payment-methods/ideal.md

 | [Recurring payments](/docs/recurring-payments/) | Yes (banking only) |
 | [Refunds](/docs/refund-payments/) | Yes: Full and partial |
 | [Second Chance](/docs/second-chance/) | Yes |

-> **Note**
-> To increase transparency for customers, the name of your website appears on the iDEAL payment page and "Your-website-name by MultiSafepay" on the customer's bank statement.

-# iDEAL QR

-[iDEAL QR](https://www.ideal.nl/en/businesses/offer-ideal-qr/) has a wide range of applications.
-Customers can scan QR codes off screens or paper (e.g. invoices, receipts), and change the amount to pay.
-This makes it particularly suitable for hospitality, charity collectors, and home deliveries.
-You can specify whether the same QR code can be used more than once.

-Not all Dutch banking apps support iDEAL QR yet, so we recommend that customers scan QR codes with their camera or a general QR reader.
-This redirects to the ideal.nl payment page, which works for all banks.

 # Payment flow